 The requirements and process to get a visa for Italy will vary depending on the applicant’s country of origin and their reason for visiting Italy.

+EU and EFTA citizens only need a passport valid for three months after their departure date to pass the border.
+No additional tourist visa or business visa is required.
 Citizens of the European Union (EU) may also legally work in Italy without a work permit.
-All they would need to do is apply for a residence card in order to navigate bureaucratic channels and tap into certain parts of local life, like opening a bank account.
+All they would need to do is apply for a residence card to navigate bureaucratic channels and tap into certain parts of local life, like opening a bank account.